2025 | Newly Completed Historic Preservation

 Client | Fairstead

-Services Provided | Full Architectural
+Services provided | Full architectural

-Size | 78,556 SF
+11 stories | 78,556 SF | 105 units

 Structural | Datum Engineers